czhang871/Limited-Access-to-Food-and-Obesity-in-the-Carolinas/README.md

 Where did the data come from?
 ## Potential
 What might this data and its analysis show us (what might we learn from it)?

+1. Potential Use
+2. Secondary Potential Use
+### Add inline image of data visualization to illustrate

+### Acknowledgements
+This repository was created for Prof. Gotzler's ENGL-105.075 class, a project for our unit on writing in the Natural Sciences.
+All data is publicly accessible (add permission statement)